How to choose a registrar

 - Check that the registrar’s Terms and Conditions confirm that your domain name will be registered specifically to you in your name and not in the name of the registrar or another third party.

 - Pay particular attention to your rights to move your domain name and other additional services to another registrar, and whether there is a charge for doing so.

-- Confirm what their renewal policy is and whether you would also have to renew your hosting service for example at the same time as your domain.
+- Confirm what their renewal policy is and whether you would also have to renew your hosting service at the same time as your domain.

 Tip 4 – Check the support offered

-- Confirm whether you are dealing with the registrar themselves or a reseller linked to the registrar and how you can contact them directly in the future if you need support.
+- Confirm whether you are dealing with the registrar themselves or a third-party non-accredited company that also sells domain names (called a reseller) and how you can contact them directly in the future if you need support.

 - Find out where the registrar is based as you may have a preference or business need for a registrar that is based in your time zone or country of operation.

 - Find out what types of customer and technical support they offer and when these services are available.
 For example, some registrars offer 24/7 online support whilst others offer telephone support only during office hours.